 The best magnets for magnet fishing are neodymium magnets.
 They are rare earth magnets and are widely considered to be the strongest magnets available due to their incredible pull force.

-Before you go out to your local hardware store or shop online and buy a magnet you need to know just a little bit more information to ensure you get the best magnet.
+Before you go out to your local hardware store or shop online and buy a magnet you need to know just a little bit more information to ensure you get the best for magnet fishing.

 When magnet fishing its not just a case of using any old magnet, you’re going to want to use a magnet that works well in the water, one that doesn’t break straight away and one that is powerful enough to attract what lies beneath to it.
 It also needs to be powerful enough to keep it attached while reeling in the rope.

-With the rise in success in the hobby, there are magnet manufacturers that have specially designed magnets pretty much just for the hobby and recovery.
+With the rise in success in the hobby, there are many magnet manufacturers that have specially designed magnets pretty much just for the hobby and recovery in water bodies.

 What kind of a magnet will I need?